BrianMcConway/Astral-Beard-Productions/README.md

 - __Contact__

   - This page will allow the user to "get in touch" through a contact form.
 The user will be required to submit their full name, email address, and query.
+They will then be directed to a confirmation page with a link to return to the contact page.

 ## Future Features

-- Future features will include a gallery page showing some of the process and projects to add some more realism to the business and show the human side of the business.
+- Future features will include an additional page where original music compositions can be purchased through the website with a copoyright.

 ## Typography and color scheme